Inviting a guest

 - Guests can video call and screen-share in HD with StarLeaf users

-- Guests can join video conferences created by StarLeaf users
+- Guests can join video meetings created by StarLeaf users

 - Guests do not have access to the company directory or presence information